7HR34THUN73R/RTSP-Scanner/README.md

 - rtsp/ handles RTSP protocol logic only
 - utils/ provides shared infrastructure
 - main.py orchestrates everything
+This design avoids monolithic scripts and enables easy future extensions such as ONVIF discovery, authentication checks, snapshots, or plugins.

 ### ⚠️ Legal Notice

 This tool is intended ONLY for:
-Networks you own
+- Networks you own
-Environments you have explicit permission to test Unauthorized scanning of networks or devices is illegal.
+- Environments you have explicit permission to test Unauthorized scanning of networks or devices is illegal.

 ### 🚀 Usage